 While registration on site may be available the day of the program if space is available, it is strongly encouraged to register in advance.
 We do not want you to drive through the snow to the RECenter only to be turned away because the program is full.
 Spaces are limited and are available on a first come, first served basis.

 You may only register for one day at a time.
-Registration is first come, first served for each day of Snow Day Camp with a maximum of 30 participants.
+Registration is first come, first served for each day of Snow Day Camp, space is limited.
 As soon as the closing decision is made by schools, we will activate registration for that day.
 If the schools announce a multi-day closing, we will open registration for the first day as soon as possible, and each consecutive day at 9 a.m. prior to each Snow Day Camp day.
 For example, if schools are closed on Tuesday and announce that schools will remain closed Wednesday through Friday, then Snow Day Camp registration for that Wednesday will open immediately on Tuesday and open at 12 noon on Wednesday for the Snow Day Camp on Thursday.

 No, only full day registrations are permitted.
 However, once registered your child may arrive at any time during the day.